redpanda-data/connect/internal/api/docs.md

 - `/debug/pprof/symbol` looks up the program counters listed in the request, responding with a table mapping program counters to function names.
 - `/debug/pprof/trace` responds with the execution trace in binary form.
 Tracing lasts for duration specified in seconds GET parameter, or for 1 second if not specified.
 - `/debug/stack` returns a snapshot of the current service stack trace.
+- `/debug/vars` responds with the current expvar stats as JSON.

 ## Fields